 Handle DUI Charges to Avoid Jail Time in Los Angeles

-As you can see, a second DUI conviction will lead to jail time in Los Angeles.
-However, DUI charges do not automatically lead to a conviction in California.
-You can take steps to avoid a conviction by working with a DUI lawyer in Los Angeles.
+As you can see, avoiding jail time for a second DUI in Los Angeles is challenging.
+However, DUI charges do not automatically result in a conviction in California.
+The best way to avoid jail time is to beat the charges against you, and the best way to do this is to work with a DUI lawyer in Los Angeles.

 A lawyer will help you focus on avoiding a conviction by: